Quick Start

 Cloud-Based Applications

-Most applications like Zoom, Slack,Office 365, Blackboard, Grading and Roster System, myUSC, Workday, ServiceNow, and Google apps at USC can be accessed from any web browser.
+Most applications like Zoom, Slack,Office 365, Brightspace, Grading and Roster System, myUSC, Workday, ServiceNow, and Google apps at USC can be accessed from any web browser.
 Install and test Zoom, Slack and other collaboration tools used in your department before transitioning to remote work.

 Virtual Private Networking (VPN)